Other names: Bertram Percival

 Locations in this story: Semley, WiltshireMesopotamiaBaghdad (North Gate) War Cemetery, Baghdad, IraqOld Workhouse, Semley, WiltshireSt.
 Leonard's Church, SemleyAxminster, Devon

 Story: Bertram Percival Bowles was born in Semley, Wiltshire, in 1893.
-He was the son of Frank Bowles, a Foreman Platelayer, and Bessie Alice Bowles (Nee Trevelian).
-His siblings included Alfred Radcliffe Bowles, born in 1895, who also died in the war.
+He was the son of Frank Bowles, a Foreman Platelayer, and Bessie Alice Bowles (née Trevelian).
+His siblings included Alfred Radcliffe Bowles, born in 1895, who also died in the war as well as Leonard Frank Bowles and Harold Donald Victor Bowles who served and survived.
 At the time of the 1911 Census, Bertram was single, working as a Railway Porter and living at the Old Workhouse, Semley, Wiltshire.
 He enlisted in Axminster, Devon, as a Private and joined the 1st/4th Battalion of the Devonshire Regiment (Service No. 2398 later changed to 200736).
 He served in Mesopotamia and was awarded the Victory and British War medals.
 He died on 16th April 1918 and was buried at the Baghdad (North Gate) War Cemetery, Baghdad, Iraq (grave id.
 IV.C.3).
 He is remembered on the Semley War Memorial in St. Leonard's churchyard, and on the Roll of Honour inside the church.
 His name was included on the Baptist Chapel plaque, now also in the church as well as the War Memorial at Axminster, Devon.